 Semilla Cafe Coworking – I first discovered this gem while living in Laureles in 2019.
 It’s basically perfect.
 You can buy a day pass (unlimited coffee, working space, upstairs) or go to the downstairs cafe.
 The atmosphere is jovial.
 There are weekly events.
 Expect to make friends while you come here, and say hello to the owner, Daniel.
 He speaks fluent English.

 El Catfesito CatCafe – Cats and coffee, there needs to be more of these in existence.
-In fact, around the world, I’ve been to reptile and coffee, dog and coffee, even a shoe store and coffee shop.
+In fact, around the world, I’ve been to reptile and coffee, dog and coffee, even a shoe store and coffee shop in Kiev.
 The cats are friendly so don’t expect to get much work done here.
+This cat cafe in Medellin is located about 1 hour from Poblado.
+Plan to come here when you’ll be exploring Laureles as it’s only about 10 minute drive from the main area.

 Communal Club Co. – The newest and a very welcome addition to this neighborhood.
 They are a cafe (outdoors) and coworking (indoors).
 Just watch out on hot days, there is no ventilation inside.
 The wifi works great even from the further outside patio table.
 Sometimes they jam out to the music too loud so if you require silence, might not be your best option.